camunda-community-hub/micronaut-camunda-external-client/README.md

 # 🏆Advanced Topics

-## Customize the external task client
+## Customize the External Task Client
 With the following bean it is possible to customize the external task client:
 ```java
 import info.novatec.micronaut.camunda.external.client.feature.ExternalClientCustomizer;